Better bike lanes: Design elements

-Buffers are part of the design for separated bike lanes and buffered bike lanes.
+Buffers are always part of the design for separated bike lanes and buffered bike lanes.
 They provide space between people biking and people getting into or out of a vehicle.
-Buffers may be located on either side of the parking lane.
+Buffers may be painted on the street or constructed with curbs.

 Reducing the risk of "dooring"

 Buffers offer more space for people to open their car doors without unexpectedly hitting a person biking, which is also called “dooring”.
 "Dooring" is one of the most common types of crashes involving people biking.

 Offset intersections create more space between bicyclists and vehicles turning across their path.
 This extra space helps drivers see people biking before completing a turn.
 It also encourages drivers to turn at slower speeds.